 - Opt in to a variety of other optional services offered

 - Either we or a User may close an account at any time and as such, there is no period of time prescribed by us which permits a User to close their account

 - We may also limit the User’s access to, or functions of, their account under certain circumstances

 - We do not allow the Service to be used for the processing of payments associated with illegal activities or other types of activities which may be prohibited in accordance with our Acceptable Use Policy

-- We may also restrict your use of the PayPal service and/or refuse to carry out your payment order if this would amount to a restricted activity as set out in our User Agreement.
+- We may also restrict the use of the PayPal service and/or refuse to carry out your payment order if this would amount to a Restricted Activity as set out in our User Agreement.

 PayPal Buyer Protection Policy

-- The legal relationship with our Users is interpreted according to the laws of England and Wales, unless otherwise provided in the User Agreement.
+- The legal relationship with our Users is interpreted according to the laws of England and Wales.